dimethyl/LOCM3Gen/README.md

 * STM32L1
 * STM32L4

 The generator is customizable through the XML files and templates that contain neccessary information to correctly build the project.
 Through such XML files available support for microcontroller families and environments can be extended.
 Also it features almost all needed description *.svd* files for firmware debugging.

 # System requirements

 To function program requires:

 * **Windows 7 SP1** or later
-* **.NET Framework 4.6** installed
+* **.NET Framework 4.6.2** installed
 * The last build of **libopencm3** library installed and compiled

 # License

-Copyright (C) 2018 Maxim Yudin <<i@hal.su>>
+Copyright (C) 2018-2019 Maxim Yudin <<stibiu@yandex.ru>>

 Program's license statement can be found in [LICENSE.txt](LICENSE.txt).